xanmankey/FishingForPhish/docs/api.rst

 ----

 The page class is for scraping the page-based features outlined by the research here: TODO.
 It relies on many of the methods provided by the scrape class.
-An example of using the page class to print a set of full pageFeatures can be seen below (**Remember that selenium webdriver MUST be initialized first before scraping!**).
+An example of using the page class to print a set of full pageFeatures can be seen below (**Remember that selenium webdriver MUST be initialized first before scraping, and remember to close it AFTER scraping!**).

 .. code-block:: python